-Convalescent plasma (CP) has been used as passive immunotherapy for prevention and treatment of infections for over 100 years [107, 108].
-The predominant proposed protective mechanism is thought to be pathogen neutralization, although antibody dependent cellular cytotoxicity and phagocytosis may also play a role.
-With the advent of effective antimicrobial therapy (i.e., "the antibiotic era") CP fell out of favor.
-In recent years, interest in this approach has been revived as a means of addressing viral epidemics such as Ebola, SARS-1 and MERS.
-Studies of CP derived from people who had recovered from those specific infections showed encouraging results, but were typically small, non-randomized and largely descriptive [109-111].
-In the current pandemic, CP obtained from individuals who recovered from COVID-19 has been used in over 75,000 patients with moderate to severe infection as part of an expanded access program [112].
+Convalescent plasma has been used as passive immunotherapy for prevention and treatment of infections for over 100 years [111, 112].
+The predominant proposed protective mechanism is thought to be pathogen neutralization, although antibody dependent cellular cytotoxicity and enhanced phagocytosis may also play a role.
+With the advent of effective antimicrobial therapy (i.e., "the antibiotic era") convalescent plasma fell out of favor.
+In recent years, interest in this approach has been revived as a means of addressing viral epidemics such as Ebola, SARS -1 and MERS.
+Studies of convalescent plasma derived from people who had recovered from those specific infections showed encouraging results, but were typically small, non-randomized, and largely descriptive [113-115].
+In the current pandemic, convalescent plasma obtained from individuals who recovered from COVID-19 has been used in over 75,000 patients with moderate to severe infection as part of an expanded access program [116].
 When measurement of neutralizing antibody titers is available, the FDA recommends neutralizing antibody titers of at least 1:160.
-Such assays have not been widely available and titers in plasma used in the expanded access program have often not been assessed prior to infusion.
-Multiple prospective clinical trials are in progress utilizing plasma with an IgG ELISA titer cutoff of ≥1:320.
-Titers at that level are seen in about 80% of donors [113].
-The probability of obtaining a neutralizing antibody titer of ≥1:160 is highest (80% or greater) when the ELISA IgG titer is ≥1:1,350 [114].
-In an analysis of a convalescent plasma expanded access program, higher levels of antibodies were associated with significant improvements in mortality compared to those receiving CP with lower concentrations of neutralizing antibodies [112].
-Regarding timing of treatment: Based on historical experience and emerging data, efficacy is expected to be best when CP is given at earlier stages of the disease and particularly prior to when patients become critically ill [115, 116].
-The analysis of the convalescent plasma expanded access program suggests the most benefit is seen when CP is given in the first three days from diagnosis [112].
-On August 23, 2020, the FDA issued EUA for investigational convalescent plasma for the treatment of COVID-19 in hospitalized patients [117].
+Assays to measure neutralizing antibody titers were not widely available early in the pandemic so it is unclear if the plasma used in the context of the expanded access program had adequate titers of neutralizing antibodies meeting the FDA targets.
+Multiple prospective clinical trials are in progress utilizing plasma with an IgG enzyme-linked immunosorbent assay (ELISA) titer cutoff of ≥1:320.
+Titers at that level are seen in about 80% of donors [117].
+The probability of obtaining a neutralizing antibody titer of ≥1:160 is highest (80% or greater) when the ELISA IgG titer is ≥1:1,350 [118].
+In an analysis of the convalescent plasma expanded access program, higher levels of antibodies were associated with significant improvements in mortality compared to those receiving convalescent plasma with lower concentrations of neutralizing antibodies [116].
+Regarding timing of treatment: Based on historical experience and emerging data, efficacy appears best when convalescent plasma is given at earlier stages of the disease and particularly prior to when patients become critically ill [119, 120].
+The analysis of the convalescent plasma expanded access program suggests the most benefit is seen when convalescent plasma is given in the first three days from diagnosis [116].
+In August 2020, the FDA issued an emergency use authorization (EUA) for investigational convalescent plasma for the treatment of COVID-19 in hospitalized patients [121].
+In early February 2021, the FDA issued a revision to the EUA to limit the authorization to the use of high-titer COVID-19 convalescent plasma for the treatment of hospitalized patients early in the disease course [122].